-All of this is to say, that writers really need stop trying to make Barbara a love interest in the Batman Family mythology.
+All of this is to say that writers really need stop trying to make Barbara a love interest in the Batman Family mythology.
 She is so much more than that, as writers of her solo and Birds of Prey series have proven time after time as Batgirl and Oracle.
-Johns should have recognizing that Barbara had a lot to add to this story as a character, both in and out of her Batgirl disguise.
+Johns should have recognizing that Barbara had a lot to add to this story as a character, both in and out of her Batgirl identity.

 JASON FABOK ARTWORK STEALS THE SHOW